TimBoeh/LittleHelperPythonScripts/README.md

 ## 2. Rename sample names *only* in fasta files
 This little tool does one thing: it checks the sample names in all `.fasta` files in the current directory for the first space, and removes everything after that as well as the space itself.
 The modified files are stored in a newly created subfolder called **cleanedSampNames`**.
 Always double check the output to make sure the data itself is not corrupted.
+## 3. Fasta into Phylip
+In times of IQtree and other modern tree inference tools excepting alignments in fasta format probably obsolute ... but this little tool translate a fasta alignment into phylip as expected, for instance, by RAxML.
+Simply execute the tool in a directory with one or more fasta files you need to translate into phylip and it will make a new file with `.phy` as file extension.
+In order to use the tool you need to have Biopython installed.
+This can be done using **pip** (`pip install biopython`) or **conda** (`conda install biopython`).